lochsh/pbt-talk/notes.md

 We all know the value of writing automated tests for our code, and James has done awesome work introducing us to Test Driven Development.
-Today I want to talk about another technique that can improve the usefulness of your tests.
+Today I want to talk about another technique that can improve the usefulness of our tests.

 Property based testing involves running a single test many times with multiple randomly generated inputs.
 This allows you to test more with less code.
 It